dipaish/www23/index.md

 ## Comments in HTML

-It is a good idea to write comments whereever applicable.
+It is a good idea to write comments wherever applicable.
 Comments are ignored by the browser and are invisible to the user.
 ***To type comment in HTML:***
 ```html
  <!-- comment asdsad asdasda -->